BeanieODM/beanie/docs/tutorial/init.md

 Beanie uses Motor as an async database engine.
-To init previously created documents, you should provide the Motor database instance and list of your document models to the `init_beanie(...)` function, as it is shown in the example:
+To init previously created documents, you should provide a Motor database instance and list of your document models to the `init_beanie(...)` function, as it is shown in the example:
 ```python
 from beanie import init_beanie, Document
 import motor